-(If you’re a student looking for information on publishing your own research, please see the information we have in our section for students.)
+Publications about various aspects of undergraduate research and inquiry-based learning by OUR staff members and others.
+If you’re a student looking for information on publishing your own research, please see “Getting Published” in our section for students.

 - Getting Under the Hood: How and for Whom Does Increasing Course Structure Work? by Sarah L. Eddy and Kelly A. Hogan.
 CBE Life Sciences Education 13 (3): 453-468 (2014).

 - Lessons Learned: Bringing Undergraduate Research Opportunities to Scale by Patricia J. Pukkila.
 Undergraduate Research Program Directors NewsBriefs 2 (2): 1 (2013).

 - The Graduate Research Consultant Program-Embedding Undergraduate Research Across the Curriculum by Patricia J. Pukkila, Martha S. Arnold, Aijun Anna Li, and Donna M. Bickford.
 Council on Undergraduate Research Quarterly 33: 28-33 (2013).

 - Inquiry based Teaching and Undergraduate Research Exposure Courses at Carolina.An Overview by Patricia J. Pukkila, Martha Arnold and Donna M. Bickford.
 A UNC-CH Occasional Paper: Dec.
 2012.